eldercrow/mxnet-yolo/README.md

 I am not interested in exact re-implementation of the original YOLO.
 If anyone is looking for that, check zhreshold's original repo.

-This code is not working yet.
+This code is now sorta working, but the mAP is low yet.
+You don't need to complie the custom mxnet to use this branch.

 Changes from the original algorithm:
 - [Focal loss](https://arxiv.org/abs/1708.02002) for classifier training.